wfjvdham/Rcourse/09_resampling/resampling.md

 Disadvantages:

-1. **Computational expensive** the model has to be fitted *n* times which can be computational expensive (for a lineair model this is not the case)
+1. **Computational expensive** the model has to be fitted *n* times which can be computational expensive (for a linear model this is not the case)

 k-Fold Cross-Validation
 ========================================================

-> Devide the data into *k* groups.
-Repeadetly train on all but one group and test on the group left out.
+> Divide the data into *k* groups.
+Repeatedly train on all but one group and test on the group left out.

 k-Fold Cross-Validation
 ========================================================